Estimated reading time: 19 minutes

 For travelers with specific interests, consider adding these specialized experiences to your itinerary:

-• For history buffs: Visit the Hydro Majestic Hotel in Medlow Bath, a restored art deco gem with panoramic valley views
+- For history buffs: Visit the Hydro towering Hotel in Medlow Bath, a restored art deco gem with wide valley views

-A visit to the Blue Mountains can be tailored to suit almost any travel style, from relaxed sightseeing to active adventure, making it one of the most rewarding day trips from Sydney.
+A visit to the Blue Mountains can be tailored to suit almost any travel style, with relaxed sightseeing and active adventure, making it one of the most great day trips from Sydney.